What's at stake in the 2022 midterm elections?

 What are the key issues in the 2022 midterms?

-Recent CBS News polling shows these issues are deemed "very important" by roughly six in 10 voters.
+Recent CBS News polling shows these issues are deemed "very important" by most voters.

 The economy and inflation: They remain the top issues of concern in CBS News polling.
 More than half of voters say they've seen gas prices — a key inflation indicator — declining in their area, but a plurality of voters, 43%, expect the U.S. economy to be in recession in the next year.
 While Mr. Biden has enjoyed recent policy wins with passage of a new climate, health and tax law and the CHIPs and Science Act, just 40% approve of his handling of the economy in our recent poll.